giorgiaBertacchini/MLOps-ProductionPhase/MLOps -observability/README.md

 ```
 docker compose up
 ```
 In Docker desktop appear these images: `prom/prometheus`, `grafana/grafana`, `mlops-observability-evidently_service`, `prom/alertmanager`.
 Also this command run `bento` image about the ml model.
+You can see the details in `docker-compose.yml`.

 To run the streamlit app: